bad64/OpenFightStick/Goblin/README.md

 - Place caps onto switches (do this **BEFORE** putting them on the PCB)
 - Seat switches inside their assigned slots (hold the hotswaps against the board while pushing the switches in)
 - Place bottom panel and screw it in place
+- Plug your board in and install the firmware